datahub-project/datahub/metadata-ingestion/README.md

 ```sh
 source docker/docker_run.sh examples/recipes/file_to_file.yml
 ```
+-->

 # Recipes

-A recipe is a configuration that tells our ingestion scripts where to pull data from (source) and where to put it (sink).
+A recipe is a configuration file that tells our ingestion scripts where to pull data from (source) and where to put it (sink).
 Here's a simple example that pulls metadata from MSSQL and puts it into datahub.

 ```yaml